vorce/dockermenu/README.md

 ## Build and run

-I have yet to publish this to the App store (or anywhere else really) - so you need to build this yourself.
-Here's how:

 1. Open the project in Xcode
 2. Click on the `Product` -> `Archive` menu item
 3. Click "Export..."
 4. Chose "Export as a Mac Application"

-This should generate a `dockermnu.app` ready to be run.
+This should generate a `dockermenu.app` ready to be run.